intel/nauta/docs/installation-and-configuration/README.md

 ## Removing Nauta

-Should you ever need to delete/remove Nauta, refer to: [Installation Process](../Installation_Process/IP.md) page for more details.
+Should you ever need to delete/remove Nauta, refer to: [Installation Process](./Installation_Process/IP.md) page for more details.

-# Document Flow

 This guide consists of the following main topics, in order.
 Start here to move through the correct sequence of events.